E-commerce

 April 8, 2026

-This Analytics & Insights guide sets out the vocabulary, indicator families, and frequent pitfalls.
+This Analytics & Insights guide lays out the vocabulary, indicator families, and common pitfalls.
 It complements the article on conversion in Google Analytics, conversion rate definitions, and e-commerce business foundations.

-Tool and screen names evolve: check the official documentation (Google Analytics, your CMS) for your current configuration.
+Tool and screen names change: check the official documentation (Google Analytics, your CMS) for your current setup.

-Qstomy produces conversational signals (frequent questions, intentions, escalations) that enrich analytics when they are exported or tagged in your data stack.
+Qstomy produces conversational signals (frequently asked questions, intents, escalations) that enrich analytics when they are exported or tagged in your data stack.

-Executives should require teams to provide a documented gap between objectives and results each month, with possible causes (seasonality, stock, competition, tracking bug) rather than a vague narrative.
+Leaders must require teams to provide a documented gap between objectives and results each month, with possible causes (seasonality, stock, competition, tracking bug) rather than vague storytelling.

-Finance teams reconcile cash receipts and recognized revenue: marketing analytics does not replace accounting but should move toward explainable gaps.
+Finance teams reconcile cash receipts and recognized revenue: marketing analytics does not replace accounting, but it should aim for explainable gaps.

 Legal teams validate that internal reports do not contain unnecessary personal data and that access is logged.

-In monitoring, follow release notes for analytics tools and advertising APIs: a schema change can break your reports overnight without sufficient internal communication.
+In monitoring, follow the release notes for analytics tools and ad APIs: a schema change can break your reports overnight without sufficient internal communication.

 Fast-growing startups often move from Excel to a cloud warehouse: plan for the human cost of migration and documentation, not just the license cost.

-International scale-ups must harmonize time zones, currencies, and fiscal calendars in consolidated reports: a currency conversion or time-scope error can distort costly strategic decisions.
+International scale-ups must harmonize time zones, currencies, and fiscal calendars in consolidated reports: an error in currency conversion or time scope distorts costly strategic decisions.

-Logistics teams add indicators for availability and preparation time that explain conversion variations even when no marketing change has occurred: crossing web analytics and ops is essential.
+Logistics teams add availability and preparation time indicators that explain variations in conversion without any marketing change having occurred: cross-referencing web analytics and ops is essential.

-Investors often request standardized metrics (GMV, take rate, cohorts): preparing definitions aligned with your internal analytics avoids last-minute restatements before due diligence.
+Investors often ask for standardized metrics (GMV, take rate, cohorts): preparing definitions aligned with your internal analytics avoids last-minute restatements before due diligence.

-Statistical tests do not replace business judgment, but they prevent treating noise as a trend: set sample size, acceptable risk, and stopping criteria in advance to validate a change in journey or pricing.
+Statistical tests do not replace business judgment, but they prevent you from treating noise as a trend: set sample size, acceptable risk, and stopping criteria in advance to validate a change in journey or price.

-Weekly review meetings should start with significant gaps versus a baseline, then dig into root causes: the reverse order produces long meetings with no decision and no owner assigned for next steps.
+Weekly review meetings should start with significant variances from a baseline, then drill into root causes: the reverse order produces long meetings with no decision and no assigned owner for next steps.

 Summary